Sequential Training of Neural Networks with Gradient Boosting: Methodology

 Finally, to recover the probability of $y=k|\mathbf{x}$ in the output of the NN as given by Eq.~\ref{eq:out} and Eq.~\ref{eq:outm}, the activation function should be a sigmoid (i.e. $\sigma(x) = 1/(1+ \exp(-x)$) for binary classification with the logistic loss (Eq.~\ref{eq:logloss}), and the soft-max activation function (i.e. $\sigma(\mathbf{x})=exp(x_k)/\sum_k exp(x_k)$) for multi-class tasks when using the cross-entropy loss (Eq.~\ref{eq:loglossm}).
 This training procedure can be easily modified to larger increments of neurons, so that instead of a single neuron per step (a linear model), a more flexible model, comprising more units ($J$), can be trained at each iteration.
+The outline of the proposed method is shown in Algorithm~\ref{algo:gbnn}.

-The proposed training procedure can be further tuned by applying subsampling and/or shrinking, as generally used in gradient boosting \cite{stochastic_gb,friedman2000additive,XGBoost}.
-In shrinking, the additive expansion process is regularized by multiplying each term $\rho_t h_t$ by a constant learning rate, $\nu \in (0, 1]$, to prevent overfitting when multiple models are combined \cite{friedman2000additive}.
+The proposed training procedure can be further tuned by applying subsampling and/or shrinking, as generally used in gradient boosting \cite{stochastic_gb,gradientboosting,XGBoost}.
+In shrinking, the additive expansion process is regularized by multiplying each term $\rho_t h_t$ by a constant learning rate, $\nu \in (0, 1]$, to prevent overfitting when multiple models are combined \cite{gradientboosting}.
 Subsampling consists of training each model on a random subsample without replacement from the original training data.
 Subsampling has shown to improve the performance of gradient boosting \cite{stochastic_gb}.

 The overall computational time complexity to train the proposed algorithm is the same as that of a standard NN with the same number of hidden neurons and training epochs.
-Note that, at each step, one NN with one (or few) neurons in the hidden layer is trained.
+Note that, at each step of the proposed algorithm, one NN with one (or few) neurons in the hidden layer is trained.
 Hence, at the end of the process, the same number of weights updates are performed.
 Note, however, that the proposed method is sequential and cannot be easily parallelized.
 Once the model is trained, the computational complexity for classifying new instances is equivalent to that of a standard NN as the generated model {\it is} a standard neural network.